jamesrharwood/equator-guidelines-website/guideline_repos/consort/items/2_trial_registration.md

 Authors should indicate whether the trial results are publicly posted to the trial registry, as a preprint (with URL citation) or as published articles (with citations).

-## Example

-"This study was registered in the Iranian Registry of Clinical Trials under the code IRCT20150531022498N30: <https://en.irct.ir/trial/41031>.
-Registered on July 26, 2019."[@ref47]